EZ Publish: Areas of use

 eZ Publish supports the development of customized web applications.
 Typical applications range from brand sites, news sites and intranets to e-commerce, collaboration portals and iOS/Android apps. eZ Publish provides role-based multi-user access, multi-site management and multi-device delivery to desktops, tablets, phones and the Internet of Things (IoT) such as Smart TVs and digital kiosks.

 The software is widely used in web applications of varying type and size worldwide.

 Handling

 eZ Publish is managed via a Web browser, and additional local software is not necessary.
 It also features a rich-text editor that allows formatting content similar to a word processor.
 This enables content editing and contribution without HTML skills.
 Content management can also be done through the eZ Publish front-end.

-Dual-licensing
+Licensing

 The software is provided for free, and may be used and modified according to the GPL license.
-In addition, paid professional support is available with the eZ Publish Enterprise Edition.
-Furthermore, a commercial license is also available, granting the right to use eZ Publish under license conditions different from the GPL.
+In addition, paid professional support is available with eZ Publish.